 Many people have shared the concern that there is much bloatware installed on this laptop.
 I would highly recommend you to install a fresh OS (i.e Windows 10) on the laptop and you are good to go.

-The GPU of this laptop could be a quite powerful one compared to above 2 laptops.
+The GPU of this laptop could be a quite powerful one compared to the above 2 laptops.
 The GTX 1050 with 4GB VRAM performs quite fast and here the benchmarks of 2 games played on this laptop.

 And finally, battery life.
-The Dell Inspiron i5577 has pretty good battery life compared to similarly priced laptop Lenovo Y700.
+The Dell Inspiron i5577 has a pretty good battery life compared to similarly priced laptop Lenovo Y700.
 For Revit and alternative hardcore tasks, you can expect up to a bit over 2 hours and for moderate to basic usage, you can easily 8 hours of battery life.

 5. HP Pavilion Power 15-cb077nr